rexxars/postcss-simple-vars-async/README.md

 # postcss-simple-vars-async

+## NOT MAINTAINED ANYMORE

+**If you want to take over as the maintainer of this package, let me know.**

+---

 PostCSS plugin for Sass-like variables - alternative version of [postcss-simple-vars](https://github.com/postcss/postcss-simple-vars) that supports asynchronous loading of variables

 You can use variables inside values, selectors and at-rule’s parameters.